 If they don’t remember or are confused, simply remind them or explain, but keep it short.

-They responded to a telemarketer or post card with specific questions, so you want to briefly review that information with them.
-If they responded to a post card, remind them of what boxes they checked.
-You want them to own the fact that they requested more information or showed interest, and remind them specifically what their responses were so you can justify your call and request for an appointment.
+They responded to a telemarketer or postcard with specific questions, so you want to briefly review that information with them.
+If they responded to a postcard, remind them of what boxes they checked.
+You want them to own the fact that they requested more information or showed interest, and remind them specifically what their responses were so you can justify your call and request an appointment.
 You are also letting them know that you are who you say you are and you reassure them by giving them specifics.
 Your goal to help them should be apparent.

 Be Specific When Setting a Final Expense Sales Appointment

 - “Great, morning or afternoon?”
-They will choose one, then you will respond with “Great, does 10 or 11 work better for you?” (or 2 or 3, or whatever time frames you wish, just offer a time frame.)
-At this point you may have the appointment so you can continue to the next step.
+They will choose one, then you will respond with “Great, does 10 or 11 work better for you?” (or 2 PM or 3 PM, or whatever time frames you wish, just offer a time frame.)
+At this point, you may have the appointment so you can continue to the next step.